 We may limit and/or restrict transfers from the Guarantee Account to the Subaccounts.
-The Guarantee Account may not be available in all states or in all markets.
 For any allocation from the Guarantee Account to the Subaccounts, the limited amount will not be less than any accrued interest on that allocation plus 25% of the original amount of that allocation.
-Unless you are participating in a Dollar Cost Averaging program (see the "Dollar Cost Averaging Program" provision), you may make such transfers only during the 30 day period beginning with the end of the preceding interest rate guarantee period applicable to that particular allocation.
-We may also limit the amount that you may transfer to the Subaccount.
+Unless you are participating in a Dollar Cost Averaging program (see the "Dollar Cost Averaging Program" provision) you may make such transfers only during the 30-day period beginning with the end of the preceding interest rate guarantee period applicable to that particular allocation.
+We also may limit the amount that you may transfer to the Subaccounts.